nadezhin/verify-todec/README.md

 Proofs frpm sections 2-10 were checked by ACL2 completely.
 Also cases fullCaseXS and fullCaseXM from the sections 2-11 were checked by ACL2.

-At this moment a paper by Michel Hask [9] prompted us that it is possible to avoid multi-precision arithmetic using approach from the paper.
+At this moment a paper by Michel Hack [9] prompted us that it is possible to avoid multi-precision arithmetic using approach from the paper.
 File acl2/cont-fractions.lisp formalizes some of these ideas in ACL2.
 It considers a linear mapping alpha*d from range of naturals 0 <= d <= max-d to rationals.
 It defines an algorithms which for given alpha and "max-d" returns bound "lo" and "hi"